 Any email sent to the alias email addresses will be delivered to your main account.

-When you set up the aliases you can customize them for the site where you will use them.
+Here’s a tip: When you set up an alias email address, customize it for the site where you will use it.
 You could use the website name somewhere in the address: [email protected]

 Depending on the email account you choose, you may need to enter your server information and password.